Philly Restaurants for a Romantic Date Night

 Marc Vetri’s intimate pasta bar Fiorellla is located in a former butcher shop just steps from the Italian market.
 By the glow of the red neon in the window and under a grand chandelier, the chefs whip up some of the best pasta in town for those lucky enough to score a seat.
 They’re one of a few places that has been able to maintain their covered outdoor seating, so that’s also a good option if you’re happy to take a chance on weather.

-Menu highlights at Fiorella include rigatoni with sausage ragu, tonarelli cacio e pepe, and the gnocchi of the moment.
+Menu highlights at Fiorella include tonarelli cacio e pepe and the gnocchi of the moment, and we adore the rigatoni with sausage ragu.
 Locals swear by the dirty pasta water martini, and the brown butter old fashioned is our personal favorite.
-Dinner reservations are a must for indoor and outdoor dining.
+Dinner reservations are a must.

 The Love